18–21st May 2017

 Date: Thursday, 18th May 2017.

-Terry Hatch will speak about a history of the Subantarctic Islands and his adventures there during his visit in summer 2016.
-This lecture will have a wealth of illustrations of the amazing flora and fauna he encountered.
+Terry Hatch spoke about a history of the Subantarctic Islands and his adventures there during his visit in summer 2016.
+This lecture had a wealth of illustrations of the amazing flora and fauna he encountered.

 Terry Hatch is a horticulturist and conservationist.
 He has nearly 50 years of dedication to breeding plants, island revegetation, and the promotion of horticulture through his writing and speaking engagements.